-It's no secret the Duchess of Cambridge has a natural affinity for health and fitness, having given royal fans a glimpse at her athletic talent and competitive streak at many a sporting event in the past.
+It's no secret the Princess of Wales has a natural affinity for health and fitness, having given royal fans a glimpse at her athletic talent and competitive streak at many sporting events in the past.

-Keen to amp up my exercise habits, I decided to take on Duchess Kate's workout and wellness routine for 14 days to see if I could emulate the royal's enviably lean physique and radiant skin glow.
-Read on to discover everything I learned after working out like the Duchess of Cambridge…
+Keen to amp up my exercise habits, I decided to take on Princess Kate's workout and wellness routine for a 14-days to see if I could emulate the royal's enviably lean physique and radiant skin glow.

-What is the Duchess of Cambridge's workout routine?
+What is the Princess of Wales' workout routine?

-I decided to follow a 14-day workout plan incorporating as many of the Duchess' favourite exercises as possible.
+I decided to follow a 14-day workout plan incorporating as many of the Princess' favourite exercises as possible.

 Day 1, 3, 5

 - 3km run

 Day 8, 10, 12

 - 10,000 step walk